marelab/rfid-door/README.md

 * Open Source Hardware

 ## Getting Started
-This project still in its development phase.
 New features (and also bugs) are introduced often and some functions may become deprecated.
 Please feel free to comment or give feedback.

 * Get the latest hardware release from [here.](https://github.com/marelab/nfc-door/releases)
 * Get the firmware software from [here.](https://github.com/marelab/esp-rfid/releases)